 National Immigration Project of the National Lawyers Guild

 The National Immigration Project provides help on various immigration issues, including criminal and deportation defense, fighting immigration enforcement, protecting victims of crimes and defending political rights.
 For information for immigrant survivors of domestic violence and sexual assault, click here.

 Step/Forward is a free website for immigrant women and their families that provides a legal directory, tools, trusted resources, and up-to-date information on workers’ rights and immigration relief.
 The website was created by We Belong Together in partnership with the Immigration Advocates Network and ProBono.net.

 Falls Church, VA 22042

-Hours of Operation: M-F, 9am-5:30pm; The Tahirih Justice Center works to protect immigrant women and girls seeking justice in the United States from gender-based violence.
+Tahirih Justice Center is a national non-profit that has served over 22,000 courageous individuals fleeing violence since 1997.
+Their efficient, effective, and innovative model of service is now delivered from four locations, and they’re committed to serving as many immigrant women and girls as possible.
+The Tahirih Justice Center works to protect immigrant women and girls seeking justice in the United States from gender-based violence.
 Tahirih’s innovative and comprehensive approach leverages pro bono resources to provide a combination of legal services, advocacy, and public education programs.

 © 2008–2018 National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided.